2-REC/unity-opencv-boilerplate/README.md

 The Visual Studio solution in the "UnityOpenCV" directory can be used to generate the library.<br>

-The library can also be generated manually from a new project, as described in the following paragraphs.<br>
+The library can also be generated from scratch, as described in the following paragraphs.<br>

 REMARK: The following process is using Visual Studio as the IDE.
 This is thus only valid for Windows.<br>
-The steps should be similar in any IDE or OS.<br>
+The steps should however be similar in any IDE or OS.<br>
-Additionally, in order to be used on a different OS, changes in the code are required: "decl", "pragma", etc.<br>
 The version of VS that was used is 2017, though there shouldn't be big differences with other versions of the IDE.<br>